2007 AT&T 250: Race

 Denny Hamlin stepped into Almirola's car on lap 59 and proceeded to win the race.

 The 250-lap race began at 8:00 p.m.
 EDT, and was televised live in the United States on ESPN2.
 Hamlin's helicopter could not find a place to land in the infield; the helicopter pad was blocked by parked cars, forcing Hamlin to land elsewhere and arrive late via ground transportation.
 Hamlin was thus unable to start the race in Almirola's car, forcing Almirola to start the race himself.
 Ragan, the third Nextel Cup regular traveling to the track from Sonoma along with Hamlin and Edwards, replaced Darnell in Roush's No. 6 car; Ragan was forced to move to the rear of the field because of the driver swap and an engine change, as was Chase Miller who went to a backup car.

 Almirola maintained his lead from pole position for the first 43 laps before being passed by Edwards.
 The caution had been displayed on lap 30 due to oil on the track in turn four, and shortly after the lap 43 restart, Edwards took over the lead of the race.
 On lap 57, Ron Hornaday Jr. was involved in an accident, prompting another caution period.
 It was under this caution period that the Gibbs team elected to make the driver change, and Hamlin took over driving the car for the remainder of the race.

 Hamlin lost a lap and fell to 34th place, remaining a lap down until lap 149 when he received the free pass, allowing him to return to the lead lap.
-Edwards, meanwhile, continued to lead the race for a total of 123 laps, before Mike Wallace assumed the race lead.
+Edwards continued to lead the race for a total of 123 laps, before Mike Wallace assumed the race lead.
 Six laps later, on lap 173, Hamlin completed his comeback drive to retake the lead for the No. 20 team.
 Edwards, meanwhile, suffered misfortune in the form of a flat right rear tire around the same period in the race, forcing him to pit with 77 laps remaining.

 On lap 223, Kreyer was involved in an accident, causing the caution to be displayed again.
 Wimmer assumed the lead after pit stops, holding it until the caution came out again for Kevin Hamlin's accident.
 On the restart, Wimmer battled for the lead with Leffler, while Hamlin made it three-wide to retake the lead with thirteen laps to go.
 Marc Mitchell, Richard Johns, and Brent Sherman crashed on lap 244, requiring another caution to be displayed.
 The race restarted with four laps remaining, with Hamlin retaining the lead to the finish.
 Since NASCAR rules credit the finishing position to the starting driver, Almirola was awarded the win.
 Wimmer, Leffler, and Coleman followed in second through fourth, while Keller, Bodine, Reutimann, Edwards, Benson, and Huffman completed the top-ten.
 Hamlin's margin of victory over Wimmer was .502 seconds.